(Last Updated on : 25/07/2017)

 (7) visiting holy religious centres and bathing in sacred waters (punyatirtha-punyasthana-prapti) (8) recitation of the Vedas

 and study of the teachings of the sacred texts (svadhyaya tadartha jnanabhyasa) and (9) practice of breath control (pranayama

 ).
 It is not necessary that all of these religious duties have to be observed for the purpose of karma yoga.
 Any one of them, depending upon the capacity and choice of an individual, adopted as a Sadhana or religious discipline can become karma yoga for self-realization.
 Each one of these acts is called Yajna

 in the Gita, thereby implying that it is to be performed with the spirit of a sacrifice (yaga) for the sole purpose of self-realization.

 Requirements for Karma Yoga

-or desire and krodha or anger.
-Being immersed in the delight of the self-knowledge, he enjoys perfect peace of mind (santi).
-He thus becomes the fittest person for the practice of jnana yoga to attain the direct vision of the self or even the practice of bhakti yoga
+or desire and Krodha or anger.
+He thus becomes the fittest person for the practice of Jnana Yoga to attain the direct vision of the self or even the practice of Bhakti Yoga

 to attain God-realization.